Client

 Mapping & standardising charging unit process

-BP Pulse currently offers 9 charging units on their public charging network, each characterised by a unique sequence of steps due to the absence of standardised procurement specifications.
+BP Pulse currently offers 9 charging units on their public charging network, each characterised by a unique sequence of steps.
 To address this inconsistency, I documented the charging process for each unit, identifying variations.
 Subsequently, I synthesised the findings into a unified and consistent process.
 Collaborating with procurement and engineering teams, I ensured that the newly developed process accommodated any technical limitations.
 This standardised procurement specification is now employed by BP for all newly commissioned charging units.
 Engineering teams are actively working to systematically update existing units to adhere to the same sequence of screens.

 VW 250kW charger